Las Vegas Sands Corp.

 Cash vs Debt

 On the balance sheet, LVS has $3.33B in cash with $15.78B in obligations.
 The ability to service this debt comfortably depends on continued operational cash generation.
 Free cash flow comes in at $1.62B, providing flexibility for reinvestment, buybacks, or dividends.
 Consistent free cash flow generation is often considered a sign of operational health.
-ROE of 90.5% points to exceptionally high capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Return on equity stands at 90.5%, which is exceptionally high for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 An ROA of 9.9% suggests reasonable efficiency in deploying the company's asset base.
 Revenue has grown from $4.11B (2022) to $13.02B (2025), reflecting a 217% increase over the period.

-Investors considering Las Vegas Sands Corp. should weigh the typical risks associated with LVS's sector, size, and financial profile against their own risk tolerance and investment objectives.
+As with any equity investment, LVS carries market risk, sector-specific risk, and company-specific risk that investors should evaluate in the context of their own portfolios.
 These risk factors are not exhaustive — macroeconomic shifts, regulatory changes, and competitive dynamics can all influence Las Vegas Sands Corp.'s trajectory.